<> <> <> <>

 Niacin

-Niacin supports hair growth by preventing oxidative stress on your hair follicle cells and preventing premature shedding.
+Niacin supports hair growth by preventing oxidative stress on your hair follicle cells and preventing premature shedding [7].

-A deficiency in niacin can cause dermatitis, as well as alopecia, with deficiencies linked to malabsorption disorders, as well as drugs and alcohol use.
+A deficiency in niacin can cause dermatitis, as well as alopecia, with deficiencies linked to malabsorption disorders, as well as drugs and alcohol use [1].

 Vitamin E

-It protects the skin and scalp hair from oxidative stress, which is incredibly useful as damaged skin on your scalp can result in poor hair quality and trigger hair loss.
+Vitamin E is a powerful antioxidant that combats oxidative stress and neutralises and protects against harmful free radicals.
+It protects the skin and scalp hair from oxidative stress, which is incredibly useful as damaged skin on your scalp can result in poor hair quality and trigger hair loss [4].

-While vitamin E deficiencies are rare, studies have shown that people with androgenetic alopecia have significantly lower levels of vitamin E. Increasing levels of the vitamin may result in increased hair growth.
+While vitamin E deficiencies are rare, studies have shown that people with androgenetic alopecia have significantly lower levels of vitamin E [2].

 Vitamin D

 Studies have shown that vitamin D may have an anti-inflammatory effect, which is important for maintaining calcium in the body.
+There is also a link between vitamin D and various hair loss conditions, like androgenetic alopecia and telogen effluvium [2].

 While the vitamin may improve symptoms of these conditions, there is conflicting evidence in the medical community — although most agree that supplementing vitamin D can assist in hair growth.

-Studies of vitamin D in animals also suggest that it plays an important role in hair follicle cycling.
+Studies of vitamin D in animals also suggest that it plays an important role in hair follicle cycling [2].

 Iron